Hypothyroidism: Symptoms, Causes and Natural Support Strategies

 The gut converts the other 20% of T4-T3.
 T4 is inactive and cannot perform the normal thyroid function.
 It must be converted to T3 to be used by the cells.
 Here are possible scenarios of why someone would have normal T4 but low T3:

 1. Liver Problems: If the liver is sluggish, then it will not be able to convert the normal 60% of T4-T3 by the 5’deiodinase enzymes.
 This will result in lower T3 levels.
 A sluggish liver could be due to a liver disease, an infection like Hep C, a toxic body, nutrient deficiencies, methylation, and glutathione problems, etc (7, 8).

-One common problem is estrogen dominance where the individual has taken into too many exogenous estrogen compounds from the environment through food, plastics, cosmetics, etc. This can cause the liver to become sluggish and unable to perform its role effectively (9, 10).
+One common problem is estrogen dominance where the individual has taken in too many exogenous estrogen compounds from the environment through food, plastics, cosmetics, etc. This can cause the liver to become sluggish and unable to perform its role effectively (9, 10).

 2. High Stress: When someone has high stress or trauma they will often overproduce rT3. rT3 is inactive and it functions to slow the body down (thyroid has a speeding up effect) which is necessary in times of stress or trauma for the body to heal.